bonitasoft/bonita-doc/md/rta-mail-template.md

 #### Out transistion

 This task has two possible transition :
 * the transition to the _Send test email_ is condition if the local variable **test** is true
-* the transition to the _Send test email_ is condition if the local variable **test** is true
+* the transition to the _Send Message to Mail Server_ is condition if the **default flow**

 ### Send test email service task